 Professor Henry Brubaker, of the Institute for Studies, said: “It’s natural to be afraid, but we are 99% certain that the shiny, yellow ball means us no harm.

-Names for the ball include Shinydisc1, the Very, Very Hot Thing and the Billie Jean Sky Bulb, in memory of the late song by Michael Jackson.
+Names for the ball include Shinydisc1, the Very, Very Hot Thing and the Sky Bulb.

 Professor Brubaker added: “It may also lead to higher levels of stress among elderly people who think it is Jesus coming down from heaven to judge them.